icon

 A-AAAA Freshwater Pearl Grades Breakdown

-Pure Pearls' Pearl Quality Policy: I don’t stock any inventory for either Akoya or Freshwater pearls graded under AA+ Quality due to customer satisfaction and quality control issues.
+Pure Pearls' Pearl Quality Policy: We don’t stock any inventory for either Akoya or Freshwater pearls graded under AA+ Quality due to customer satisfaction and quality control issues.

 Tahitian Pearl Grading Scales - Close Up of Fine Tahitians